GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/permissions.md

 ### Creating a PermissionsController

 The `PermissionsController` allows you to perform several permissions related actions:

 - check if a user has the capabilities to perform an action
-- ask for additional capabilities (e.g. to become a speaker in audio room)
+- ask for additional capabilities (for example to become a speaker in audio room)
 - listen to permissions-related events
 - granting and revoking permissions
-- perform a moderation action (e.g. muting a user)
+- perform a moderation action (for example muting a user)

 To create an instance of the `PermissionsController`, you should call `StreamVideo`'s method `makePermissionsController`: